microsoft/vscode-docs/docs/java/java-webapp.md

 <a class="install-extension-btn" href="https://maven.apache.org/install" target="_blank" style="background-color:#68217A">Install Apache Maven</a>

-## Create a sample maven web app project
+## Create a Maven Web App project

-`maven-archetype-webapp` is an archetype which generates a sample Maven webapp project.
+`maven-archetype-webapp` is an archetype which generates a Maven Web App project.
 To learn more, you can visit [this documentation](https://maven.apache.org/archetypes/maven-archetype-webapp/).

 1. In an empty folder, run the following command to generate a new project from a Maven archetype.